damianoneill/zscaler-crt/README.md

 - Bash shell
 - Zscaler root certificate file (`ZscalerRootCA.pem`)

-The Zscaler root certficate can be retrieved from a number of locations, for example on OSX if installed in keychain it can be exported to a PEM and saved in your home directory.
+The Zscaler root certificate can be retrieved from a number of locations, for example on OSX if installed in keychain it can be exported to a PEM and saved in your home directory.

 ![Zscaler in keychain](./images/osx-keychain-zscaler-certificate.png)